joshjeong/Splitsies/README.md

 ## User Stories

-* Custom keypad
+The following **required** functionality is complete:

-* Choose from a tip preset or enter a custom tip
+* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* Split bill amongst a number of people
+* [X] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [x] UI animations